A Probabilistic Scheme for Fully Nonlinear Nonlocal Parabolic PDEs with singular L\'evy measures: Introduction

 \section{Introduction}

-The present paper generalizes the probabilistic numerical method in \cite{ftw} for approximation of the solution of fully non--linear parabolic PDEs to non--local PDEs (integro partial differential equations).
-Here by non--local PDE, we mean the integro--partial differential equations which sometimes are simply referred to as IPDEs.
-The method is originated from \cite{cstv} where a similar probabilistic numerical method is suggested based on 2BSDEs, i.e. second order backward stochastic differential equations.

-A probabilistic numerical (Monte Carlo) method is introduced in \cite{ftw} for fully non--linear parabolic local PDEs.
-A convergence result is established for a class of non--linearities and bounds for the rate of convergence for concave and Lipschitz non--linearities for the Monte Carlo method is derived.
+Nonlocal fully nonlinear PDE's arise from stochastic optimization problems for controlled jump-diffusion processes e.g. problem of portfolio optimization in L\'evy markets.
+There are only few examples with explicit and quasi-explicit solution, e.g. \cite{benthkarlsenreikvam1} and \cite{benthkarlsenreikvam}.
+In some applications the dimension of the PDE is so large that classical algorithms such as finite difference fail to approximate the solution in a reasonable time.
+The advantage of Monte Carlo methods is that they are less sensitive with respect to dimension on comparison with other methods.

+The present paper generalizes the probabilistic numerical approximation scheme in \cite{ftw} for fully nonlinear parabolic nonlocal PDE's.
+The nonlocal PDE's (sometimes refer to as integro-partial differential equations) we study are of Hamilton-Jacobi-Bellman-Isaacs type (HJBI for short).
+In \cite{ftw} a Monte Carlo scheme is presented for parabolic fully nonlinear local PDE's and for a class of nonlinearities convergence and a rate of convergence are established.
 Moreover, it is shown that the error due to estimation of the conditional expectations does not change the results if enough number of sample paths are used.
-Finally, some numerical results are provided for mean curvature flow problem and two and five dimensional continuous--time portfolio optimization problems.

-Fully non--linear PDEs arise in many problems in applied mathematics and engineering including finance.
-For example the problem of motion by curvature, portfolio optimization under different type of constraints, option pricing under illiquidity cost, etc. Non--local fully non--linear PDEs arise from stochastic optimization problems for controlled jump--diffusion processes e.g. problem of portfolio optimization in L\'evy markets.
-There are only few examples with explicit and quasi-explicit solution; for example \cite{benthkarlsenreikvam1} and \cite{benthkarlsenreikvam}.
-In some applications the dimension of the PDE is so large that classical algorithms like finite element and finite difference fail to approximate the solution in a reasonable time.
-The advantage of Monte Carlo methods is that they are less sensitive with respect to dimension on comparison with other methods.